siva-raj642/Travel-Planner/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For any queries, feel free to reach out via [your-email@example.com] or create an issue in the repository.
+For any queries, feel free to reach out via sivarajrjpm07@gmail.com

 ---
 **Happy Traveling!**